 We are truly blessed that Christ’s purpose in coming was for His death on the cross to pay the penalty of our sins.

 The magi traveled all the way from the East for the sole purpose of worshipping the infant King of the Jewish people.
 They knew that a star signaled His birth, and they journeyed hundreds of miles to find Him.

-This year we need to compare our response to the Savior with the magi’s example of worship.
+This year we need to compare our ourselves to the magi.
+Let God lead our lives.
+Worship our Savior, Jesus Christ, and humbling ourselves before Him like the magi’s example of worship.

 Are we more concerned about gifts for friends and family than we are about self-sacrifice for the Lord’s sake?